The first Mexican taco stand to get a Michelin star is a tiny business where the heat makes the meat

 Though Michelin representatives came by Wednesday to present him with one of the company’s heavy, full-sleeved, pristine white chef’s jackets, he didn’t put it on: In this tiny, 10-foot by 10-foot (3-meter by 3-meter) business, the heat makes the meat.
 And the heat is intense.

-At Mexico City’s Tacos El Califa de León, there are only four things on the menu, all tacos, and all of which came from a cow’s rib, loin or fore shank.
+At Mexico City’s Tacos El Califa de León, in the scruffy-bohemian San Rafael neighborhood, there are only four things on the menu, all tacos, and all of which came from some area around a cow’s rib, loin or fore shank.

 “The secret is the simplicity of our taco.
 It has only a tortilla, red or green sauce, and that’s it.
 That, and the quality of the meat,” said Rivera Martínez.
 He’s also probably the only Michelin-starred chef who, when asked what beverage should accompany his food, answers “I like a Coke.”